 Prior to attending my last MPEG meeting in Lausanne in July 2007, I informed Olivier Avaro, at that time still the MPEG Systems chair, that Lausanne was to be my last MPEG meeting.
-Olivier responded very disappointed, in particular because I was one of the last MPEG-2 Systems experts still active in MPEG.
-During the MPEG-2 Systems development often over 100 experts attended the MPEG System meetings, but after its completion that number reduced in a significant manner.
-Olivier expressed his concern that in MPEG the expertise in MPEG-2 System technology is decreasing to a level that may become critical soon, and that this may become a problem when in future MPEG-2 Systems needs to be extended, for example to support new audio and video coding specifications.
-Of course, I agreed with Olivier that in-depth knowledge of MPEG-2 Systems is essential for those extending the MPEG-2 Systems standard in future.
-Nevertheless I explained Olivier that it may not be good for MPEG, but that the Lausanne meeting really was to be my last one.
-"Well, OK", Olivier said, "but if that will be your last meeting indeed, then why don’t you write a book on MPEG-2 Systems to document your expertise?".
+Olivier responded very disappointed, in particular, because I was one of the last MPEG-2 Systems experts still active in MPEG.
+During the MPEG-2 Systems development, often over 100 experts attended the MPEG System meetings, but that number reduced significantly after its completion.
+Olivier expressed his concern that in MPEG, MPEG-2 System technology's expertise is decreasing to a level that may become critical soon.
+This may become a problem when in the future, MPEG-2 Systems needs to be extended, for example, to support new audio and video coding specifications.
+Of course, I agreed with Olivier that in-depth knowledge of MPEG-2 Systems is essential for those extending the MPEG-2 Systems standard in the future.
+Nevertheless, I explained to Olivier that it may not be good for MPEG but that the Lausanne meeting really was to be my last one.
+"Well, OK," Olivier said, "but if that will be your last meeting indeed, then why don’t you write a book on MPEG-2 Systems to document your expertise?".

-Well, writing a book on MPEG-2 systems was already one of my popular thoughts at the time MPEG-2 systems was finished, but I was overwhelmed by other activities, as usual, and I was not the only one.
+Well, writing a book on MPEG-2 systems was already one of my popular thoughts when finishing the first version of MPEG-2 systems, but I was overwhelmed by other activities, as usual, and I was not the only one.
 A book with a comprehensive review of MPEG-2 systems does still not exist.
-Therefore it seems to make sense, even almost twenty years after the standardization of MPEG-2 systems, to write a book to describe the fundamentals and evolution of MPEG-2 Systems technology, and to provide background on how and why MPEG-2 Systems became what is.
+Therefore it seems to make sense, even almost twenty years after the standardization of MPEG-2 systems, to write a book to describe the fundamentals and evolution of MPEG-2 Systems technology and provide background on how and why MPEG-2 Systems became what is.

-After my full retirement from Philips in 2008 I had time available and decided to work on what became this book, but the start was slow.
+After my full retirement from Philips in 2008, I had time available and decided to work on what became this book, but the start was slow.
 It took until the second half of 2009 to become more productive.
-My desire to write a book that is accessible to people with technical expertise, not only to MPEG system experts, required drawing lots of figures.
-Quite some figures needed several days of drawing, changing and changing again, and when further progress was made, sometimes the very painful conclusion was reached that another figure was needed instead.
+My desire to write a book accessible to people with technical expertise, not only to MPEG system experts, required drawing lots of figures.
+Quite some figures needed several days of drawing, changing and changing again, and, when further progress was made, sometimes the very painful conclusion was reached that another figure was needed instead.

-Moreover, I wanted the book to not only explain the issues that the MPEG-2 system experts needed to resolve, but also to express how much fun it was to jointly resolve these issues.
-But how to explain fun..? <...> Fortunately I met Chad Fogg when invited to attend the 100th meeting in April 2012 of MPEG in Geneva.
-Chad is famous in the MPEG community, not only for his expertise, but also for the jokes he regularly makes by producing MPEG quizzes, all kind of top-10’s and other funny stuff usually related to ongoing work in MPEG.
-Seeing Chad again did trigger the idea to include some of his material in the book, where appropriate.
-I was very pleased when Chad not only agreed with this proposal, but also to write the Epilogue of this book.
+Moreover, I wanted the book to not only explain the issues that the MPEG-2 system experts needed to resolve but also to express how much fun it was to resolve these issues jointly.
+But how to explain fun..? <...> Fortunately, I met Chad Fogg when invited to attend the 100th meeting in April 2012 of MPEG in Geneva.
+Chad is famous in the MPEG community, not only for his expertise but also for the jokes he regularly makes by producing MPEG quizzes, all kinds of top-10’s, and other fun stuff usually related to ongoing work in MPEG.
+Meeting Chad again did trigger the idea to include some of his material in the book, where appropriate.
+I was very pleased when Chad not only agreed with this proposal but also to write the Epilogue of this book.
 As only a very limited subset of Chad’s material was suitable, below a few examples are provided that remained unused.

 email Chad Fogg, April 1, 1995